Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The symptoms of CF that may be due to involvement with the GI tract include:

 Most males with CF have blockage of the sperm canal.
 This is called congenital bilateral absence of the vas deferens (CBAVD).
 This results from the thick secretions clogging the vas deferens and keeping them from developing properly.
 It causes infertility because sperm can't travel out of the body.
+There are some newer techniques that allow men with cystic fibrosis to have children.
+These should be discussed with your healthcare provider.
 Women also have an increase in thick cervical mucus that may lead to a decrease in fertility, although many women with CF are able to have children.

 Cystic fibrosis (CF) is a genetic disease.
 This means that CF is inherited.